 - Beer Week: Toronto's Beer Week is a series of events dedicated to showcasing the best of Toronto craft beer over seven days in September.
 Beer Week has not been rescheduled for 2020.

 - Summer Music in the Garden: The summer concert series at Toronto's Harbourfront Center typically features 18 free concerts in the summer up through the middle of September showcasing outstanding artists and a wide range of musical styles.
 Bench seating is limited, so feel free to bring a blanket or lawn chair.
 The event is canceled for 2020, but online concerts can be streamed at any time on the official website.

 - Word on the Street: This festival for book and magazine lovers features over 200 authors and a massive outdoor bookstore with 270+ book and magazine exhibitors.
 The event will be held virtually on September 26 and 27, 2020.

 - Toronto Oktoberfest: The end of September brings a taste of Germany to the city.
 Enjoy food, beer, music, and a fair modeled after the original Munich event.
-This event has not been rescheduled for 2020.
+This event was not rescheduled for 2020.

 September Travel Tips

 - The first Monday of September is Labor Day, which is also recognized in Canada.
 Banks and most stores will be closed.
 Expect crowds that weekend.

 - In border towns and at major tourist attractions (like Niagara Falls), U.S. currency may be accepted if you don't have Canadian dollars.
 However, it's at the discretion of the proprietor.
 When in doubt, use a major credit card, which is widely accepted throughout the country.